chamberlainh/Moquegua_Morphology/README.md

 ## Overview

-This repository contains the data and analysis for the morphological measurements and AMS radiocarbon dates of 340 archaeological maize specimens from the Moquegua Valley, Peru.
-The project aims to explore variation in maize cob morphology from the Middle Horizon period and generate visualizations to aid in statistical analysis.
+This repository contains the data and analysis for the morphological measurements and AMS radiocarbon dates of 360 archaeological maize specimens from the Moquegua Valley, Peru.
+The project aims to explore variation in maize cob morphology from the Late Formative, Middle Horizon, and Late Intermediate Periods and generate visualizations to aid in statistical analysis.

 ## Repository Contents

-### Data Files

-- `cleaned_Ancient_Maize_Cob_Data_Sheet.csv` – Raw measurement data for the Middle Horizon maize specimens.

-- `cleaned_Ancient_Maize_Cob_Data_Sheet.xlsx` – Spreadsheet version of the raw measurement data.

-- `Somerville_ChamberlainDec29_24.xls` - Spreadsheet with raw AMS radiocarbon data, calibrated dates, and Bayesian script for RMM43 6a.

-### R Scripts

-- `Morph_Stats.R` – R script for statistical analysis and visualization of morphological measurements.

-### Plots & Visualizations
+### AMS

-- `Boxplot_All_Traits.png` – Boxplot summarizing all measured traits.

-- `Boxplot_Cupule_Depth_By_Site.png` – Boxplot of cupule depth categorized by archaeological site.

-- `Boxplot_KRN_By_Site.png` – Boxplot of kernel row number (KRN) by site.

-- `Cluster_All_Traits_By_Site.png` – Clustering visualization of all traits by site.

-- `Pairwise_Traits_Games_Howell.png` – Pairwise comparison of traits using the Games-Howell test.

-- `Moquegua_Maize_All_AMS.png` - Calibrated AMS radiocarbon dates for all MH specimens.

-- `RMM43F_Table.png` - OxCal table to calculate Bayesian analysis for RMM43 6a.

-- `RMM43F_Color.png` - Bayesian analysis of RMM43 6a.
+This folder contains raw, calibrated, and modeled AMS radiocarbon data.

-### Project Files
+### Morpholotical Analysis

-- `Moquegua_Morphology.Rproj` – R project file to organize and manage the analysis.

-- `.gitignore` – Specifies files and directories to be ignored by Git.

-- `README.md` – This document.

-## Usage

-- Load the dataset into R using `read.csv("cleaned_Ancient_Maize_Cob_Data_Sheet.csv")`.

-- Run `Morph_Stats.R` to generate descriptive statistics and visualizations.

-- Check the output .png files for graphical summaries of the data.
+This folder contains raw, calibrated, and modeled AMS radiocarbon data.

 ## Citation